suryaprakp/Azure-arm-templates/ctx-vwan-HA-linkedtemplates/README.md

 This template is a conditional template which deploys Citrix SD-WAN virtual machines in highly available/ Stand alone mode.This template deploys following things

-# Linked Templates! ( For modularity, if you feel your code is unreadable )
+# Linked Templates ( For modularity, if you feel your code is un-readable )

 In case of HA mode, This template creates:
 - 2 SD-WAN vm's with 4 subnets for management,LAN,WAN,AUX